eleferrets/flixster/README.md

 ### Shout out

-I would like to shout out all the TAs as they were very helpful giving me feedback and getting my labs to work, which ended up saving me time on my weekly assignment.
-Thank you so much!
+I would like to shout out all the TAs and the members of my group as they were very helpful giving me feedback and getting my labs to work, which ended up saving me time on my weekly assignment.
+Thank you so much for all of your help!